Micro-blogging site Twitter is reportedly working on adding support for Sign in with Apple.

 Twitter explains: “These are the social accounts you connected to your Twitter account to log in.
 You can disable access here.”

-Apple does offer support for applications and websites to give users the ability to upgrade an existing account to Sign in with Apple, the report said.
+Apple offers support for applications and websites to allow users to upgrade an existing account to Sign in with Apple, the report said.

 This, however, is not required for developers to adopt Sign In with Apple, so it’s unclear if Twitter will support this feature for fully converting your account to Sign in with Apple, it added.